Home » Appetizers » Cheesy Sausage Dip with Beans and Spinach

 • To bake in a glass dish instead of a skillet, after Step 5 pour the mixture into a 2-qt. baking dish.
 Sprinkle with the Parmesan cheese and finish baking as directed.

-• Store leftovers refrigerated in an air-tight container for up to 4 days.
+• To store: Let the dip cool, then store leftovers in an airtight container in the fridge for up to 3 days.

 Nutrition